 Location.
 30° 47.591′ N, 86° 40.772′ W. Marker is in Baker, Florida, in Okaloosa County.
 Marker is on 14th Street 0.1 miles east of Madison Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1369 14th Street, Baker FL 32531, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 9 miles of this marker, measured as the crow flies.
-Old Bethel Cemetery (approx. 4.6 miles away); Concord Lodge No. 50 F & AM (approx. 6.7 miles away); Okaloosa County Veterans Memorial (approx. 6.8 miles away); Crestview Lodge #364 F&AM PHA (approx. 7 miles away); Carver-Hill H.S. (approx. 7.1 miles away); Confederate Park (approx. 8.7 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Old Bethel Cemetery (approx. 4.6 miles away); Concord Lodge No. 50 F & AM (approx. 6.7 miles away); Okaloosa County (approx. 6.7 miles away); a different marker also named Okaloosa County (approx. 6.8 miles away); Okaloosa County Veterans Memorial (approx. 6.8 miles away); Crestview Lodge #364 F&AM PHA (approx. 7 miles away); Bush House (approx. 7 miles away); Carver-Hill H.S. (approx. 7.1 miles away).

 Credits.
-This page was last revised on February 10, 2018.
-This page originally submitted on May 25, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 410 times since then and 20 times this year.
+This page was last revised on October 28, 2020.
+It was originally submitted on May 25, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 447 times since then and 5 times this year.
 Photos: 1, 2. submitted on May 25, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.